 - 2.1.
-The GMEC is comprised of members representing all key areas of the institution: - Associate Dean and Designated Institutional Official (DIO) who is the Chair of the GMEC; - Program directors and program managers representing each residency and fellowship program; - Three (3) resident representatives of the Resident Association (RA); peer selected - A Grady/MSM Patient Safety/Quality Improvement Officer; - GME director and office staff; and - Representatives from the MSM Office of the President, Office of Medical Education, Office of Student Affairs, the Office of Human Resources, Compliance, the library, Finance, Marketing and Communications, and Information Services and Technology. - 2.2.
+The GMEC is comprised of members representing all key areas of the institution: - Associate dean and Designated Institutional Official (DIO) who is the chair of the GMEC; - Program directors and program managers representing each residency and fellowship program; - Three (3) resident representatives of the Resident Association (RA); peer selected - A Grady/MSM Patient Safety/Quality Improvement Officer; - GME director and office staff; and - Representatives from the MSM Office of the President, Office of Medical Education, Office of Student Affairs, the Human Resources Department, Compliance, the library, Finance, Marketing and Communications, and Information Services and Technology. - 2.2.
 Representatives from major affiliates (Grady, VAMC, and CHOA) are invited to attend at least one (1) GMEC meeting and the annual GMEC Retreat to share institutional and hospital information and updates. - 2.3.
-The following voting members of the GMEC are designated one (1) vote for a total of 19 voting members: - DIO/chair - All program directors (12) - One (1) representative from the Resident Association - One (1) PSQI officer - One (1) representative from Human Resources - One (1) representative from the Office of the President - One (1) representative from Student Affairs - One (1) program manager chair
+The following voting members of the GMEC are designated one (1) vote for a total of 15 voting members: - DIO/chair - All program directors - One (1) representative from the Resident Association - One (1) PSQI officer - One (1) representative from Human Resources - One (1) representative from the Office of the President - One (1) representative from Student Affairs - One (1) program manager chair

 - 2.4.
 MSM GMEC adheres to the ACGME institutional requirements for GMEC subcommittees (SC):

 - 2.4.1.
 Each sub-committee that addresses required GMEC responsibilities must include a peer-selected resident or fellow.

 - 2.4.2.
-The Resident Association fulfils this requirement for subcommittees with either RA officer serving on subcommittees and/or RA officers selecting other residents to serve.
+The Resident Association fulfils this requirement for subcommittees with either RA leadership serving on subcommittees and/or resident leadership selecting other residents.

 - 2.4.3.
 Subcommittee actions that address required GMEC responsibilities must be reviewed and approved by the GMEC.

 - 2.4.4.
+All GMEC members are required to participate on at least one (1) subcommittee as needed.

+- 2.4.5.
 Each subcommittee has a chair who provides verbal and/or written information to the GMEC on behalf of the subcommittee.

 - 2.5.
-The MSM GMEC Subcommittees and Workgroups include the following:
+The GMEC Subcommittee includes members from the following areas:

 - Patient Safety/Quality Improvement

 - Faculty Development

 - Resident Wellness

 - GME Office/GMEC Event and Activities

 - Chief Resident Leadership Academy

-- Graduation
+- o Graduation

 - Compact

 - Orientation

 - Research Day

 - o Other